Heat index

-The heat index (HI) is an index that combines air temperature and relative humidity, in shaded areas, to posit a human-perceived equivalent temperature, as how hot it would feel if the humidity were some other value in the shade.
-For example, when the temperature is 32 °C with 70% relative humidity, the heat index is 41 °C (see table below).
-The heat index is meant to describe experienced temperatures in the shade, but it does not take into account heating from direct sunlight, physical activity or cooling from wind.
+The heat index (HI) is a measure of temperature as perceived by humans, combining actual air temperature and relative humidity, in shaded areas; it takes into account that elevated humidity makes hot ambient temperature feel higher than the same temperature with lower humidity, as evaporative cooling of sweat is less effective.
+For example, when the temperature is 32 °C but relative humidity is high at 70% it feels as hot as 41 °C (the heat index) at low humidity (see § Table of values).
+The heat index relates to sensed temperatures in the shade without taking into account heating by direct sunlight and physical activity, or cooling by wind.

-The human body normally cools itself by evaporation of sweat.
+The human body normally cools itself largely by evaporation of sweat.
 High relative humidity reduces evaporation and cooling, increasing discomfort and potential heat stress.
-Different individuals perceive heat differently due to body shape, metabolism, level of hydration, pregnancy, or other physical conditions.
+Different individuals perceive heat differently on the basis of body shape, metabolism, level of hydration, pregnancy, other physical conditions, acclimatisation, and even psychological factors.
 Measurement of perceived temperature has been based on reports of how hot subjects feel under controlled conditions of temperature and humidity.
-Besides the heat index, other measures of apparent temperature include the Canadian humidex, the wet-bulb globe temperature, "relative outdoor temperature", and the proprietary "RealFeel".
+Besides the heat index, other measures of apparent temperature include the Canadian humidex, the wet-bulb globe temperature, the "relative outdoor temperature", and the proprietary "RealFeel".
+A term sometimes translated as "heat index" but not accounting for humidity is the national thermal indicator—indicateur thermique national (ITN)−of France, an average of temperature readings at 30 mainland weather stations used to track temperature trends and define heatwaves.

 History

-The heat index was developed in 1979 by Robert G. Steadman.
+The heat index theoretical structure and supporting equations were developed in 1979 by Robert G. Steadman.
 Like the wind chill index, the heat index contains assumptions about the human body mass and height, clothing, amount of physical activity, individual heat tolerance, sunlight and ultraviolet radiation exposure, and the wind speed.
 Significant deviations from these will result in heat index values which do not accurately reflect the perceived temperature.

 In Canada, the similar humidex (a Canadian innovation introduced in 1965) is used in place of the heat index.
 While both the humidex and the heat index are calculated using dew point, the humidex uses a dew point of 7 °C as a base, whereas the heat index uses a dew point base of 14 °C. Further, the heat index uses heat balance equations which account for many variables other than vapor pressure, which is used exclusively in the humidex calculation.
 A joint committee formed by the United States and Canada to resolve differences has since been disbanded.

+In the summer of 1979, while employed by National Oceanic and Atmospheric Association (NOAA) and between semesters at Saint Louis University, Daniel J Mosley co-developed the FORTRAN program that calculated the heat humidity index, first termed the "Humidex."

+He incorporated seven indices in the program based on Steadman's work.
+He did this while progressing towards his PhD in Biology.